 West Boldon Primary is a two-form entry school, which serves a diverse catchment area.
 It is a school with high expectations and good behaviour, where pupils are keen to learn and very accepting of others.

-Every child is recognised as a unique individual.
-We celebrate and welcome differences within our school community.
+Every child is recognised as a unique individual at West Boldon.
+We celebrate and welcome the differences within our school community.
 The ability to learn is underpinned by the teaching of basic skills, knowledge, concepts and values.
 We constantly provide enhancement opportunities to engage learning and believe that childhood should be a happy, investigative and enquiring time in our lives where there are no limits to curiosity and there is a thirst for new experiences and knowledge.
-We promote positive attitudes to learning which reflect the values and skills needed to promote responsibility for learning and future success.
+We promote positive attitudes to learning, which reflect the values and skills needed to promote responsibility for learning and future success.